 Met the other Mike finally.
 He is from San Antonio, Texas and is a manager for an alcohol distribution company and manages 30 or so millenials.
 He isn’t married and said he’s proud of where he is in his career but that he works too much.
 We have a lot in common though I think his life is filled with a lot more responsibility than mine.
 We may spend the same amount of hours working but his seems to consume his life and we talked about our friends who are married and have kids and how they are jealous of us for being able to take random trips but also how we are kind of jealous of them and their families and kids that trap them in their work life.

 Mike said he wants to travel to change his perspective on life that’s why he loved Japan so much because it’s such a totally different culture and a different way of looking at the world and viewing life which although he seems very vanilla I really respected.
-He works too hard and is outside smoking a cigarette right now and he said he spent a day meditating in kyoto which he loved and I think now that I need to get some people together to go there.
+He works too hard and is outside smoking a cigarette right now and he said he spent a day meditating in Kyoto which he loved and I think now that I need to get some people together to go there.

 I should just start telling people that I’m a writer and am working on a travel blog but of course they will ask to see it.
 I should say I’m a freelance journalist.
 Which maybe I am.
 Do you have to sell a story to be a freelance journalist??

 Two Peruvian dudes are playing the shit out of foosball table next to me, the one wearing a wife beater keeps sniffling like he’s done some coke and is flinching every time he flips the handle.
 They yell and take shots of pisco sour at the bar with the bartender, an Irish guy that Debbie knows.
-The ball suddenly flies through the air and snacks me on the side and I smile like I do with everything else.
+The ball suddenly flies through the air and smacks me on the side and I smile like I do with everything else.

 It’s 10:30 now and the upstairs bar is filling up with people and there are girls dancing at the bar and the music is blasting and everyone is drinking and dancing and playing it really is quite a scene but I’m bored with it already.
 Life is fun and this is a great place to meet people and I love to dance but also I like a good quiet place to chat I think that I’m more of a morning person because of that.